-The Stanton Road Clinic, adjacent to USA Medical Center, is an 11,600-square-foot facility providing ambulatory services for clinical departments.
+The Stanton Road Clinic, adjacent to University Hospital, is an 11,600-square-foot facility providing ambulatory services for clinical departments and continuing clinics for residents and fellows.
+Stanton Road Clinic was recognized as a Level 2 patient-centered medical home in 2018.